Glossary of Business Insurance Terms

 Small business owner looking for insurance quotes on their tablet.

-How does loss control impact your insurance premiums?
+How can loss control lower your insurance premiums?

 There is a direct relationship between loss control and insurance premiums.
 To reduce the chances of claims, insurers encourage businesses to adopt loss control insurance practices by offering lower premiums.
 If enough businesses participate, insurance companies may lower premiums for all policyholders, which increases profitability.